Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

     orcid: 0000-0002-3246-3531
     bio: "Florian Thiery studied geodesy and is a Research Software Engineer (RSE) in the *Scientific IT, Digital Platforms and Tools* department at the Römisch-Germanisches Zentralmuseum in Mainz.
 He is the initiator of the *Research Squirrel Engineers*, a network for RSEs in the Digital Humanities that pursues community projects with a focus on free and open data, as well as Linked Open Data.
 As part of a fellowship of the *Wikimedia Fellow-Programm Freies Wissen*, he is working on the modelling of Irish ᚑᚌᚆᚐᚋ (Ogham) stones and their publication in the Wikimedia universe."
   -
-    name: Martina Trognitz
-    affiliation: Austrian Centre for Digital Humanities and Cultural Heritage, ÖAW Wien
-    orcid: 0000-0003-0485-6861
-    bio: "Martina Trognitz studied computational linguistics and classical archaeology in Heidelberg.
-From 2012 to 2017, she worked in the IANUS project at the German Archaeological Institute.
-Since 2017, she has been in charge of the digital archive ARCHE of the ACDH-CH at the Austrian Academy of Sciences.
-She is working on a PhD project on the machine analysis of multi-sided Aegean seals of the Bronze Age."

 bibliography: bibliography.bib